Ry4nW/Letter/README.md

-# Text-Editor
+# Letter

-A simple text editor made in JavaFX.
+A word processor, redefined.